heat and the heart

 Summer is here, and while the sun is fun, it is important to enjoy the weather safely!
 But how are heat and the heart connected?

-When it is hot outside, your body needs to work differently to keep your core body temperature in check.
+As the temperature rises, your body needs to work differently to keep your core body temperature in check.
 These functions make your heart work a bit harder – this means that heat can cause some illnesses, like heat sickness and sunstroke, while also affecting your body in other ways.

 Knowing how to manage the heat is the key to keeping your heart healthy and safe.